- Attend Events

 While we aim for fully accessible spaces for all attendees, we recognize that we cannot be fully aware of everyone’s individual access needs.
 We also understand that because of different access needs and experiences, as an association, we may encounter access and accommodation contradictions, where people’s needs interfere with each other.
 Therefore, we aim to provide accommodations while also balancing the individual access needs of all parties involved.

 To ensure that we provide the best support possible to you, your needs, and your experiences, we invite you to directly communicate with us about your access needs and accommodation requests based on these needs.
-Request accommodations for the annual meeting by visiting the link below!
+Request accommodations for Raising Our Voices by visiting the link below!

 As of 2019, the Accessibility & Meetings Coordinator is a new role for AAA and for academic associations in general, which will help center accessibility as an issue to be considered in all initiatives from the ground up and not as an afterthought.
 The AAA Accessibility & Meetings Coordinator aims to promote disability and accessibility culture in the Association at large and does so by working with AAA members and staff, especially individuals who are also members of the Disabled, Deaf, Blind, Autistic, Neurodivergent, Spoonie, and other communities that require accessible spaces.
 Through these efforts, the Coordinator is responsible for the development and direction of the Association’s accessibility and accommodation initiatives, whether in AAA’s meetings, conferences, or communications.
 Alongside accessibility initiatives, the Coordinator provides logistical support for the AAA Meetings team.